 Vegetarian diets are statistically higher in fiber.
 Though 25-34 grams of fiber per day is recommended, the typical American consumes only 12-15 grams.
 Increasing whole grains, legumes and fresh produce can easily help achieve the goal.
 For example, a pound of beef contains zero grams of fiber, but just one cup of lentils has 16 grams.

 A love of animals — in the U.S., billions of animals are slaughtered for human consumption each year.
 Help protect animals by going vegetarian during October.

 Respect for the environment and sustainability.
-From water protection to soil and air quality, raising animals strains our natural world more than growing plants.
+From water protection to soil and air quality, raising animals uses more natural resources than growing plants.
 Studies show that plant-based diets are more environmentally sustainable than those rich in animal foods.